Club History

 Unfortunately, the club has not received Designated Gift Recipient Status – in other words, sadly – donations to the club are NOT tax-deductible.

 2022 – current The club had to close our rental with 15 Hubbard Street Islington during the Covid 19 pandemic.
 Due to a concerted effort from committee members, Club Lambton was procured for our main activities on a Monday.
-Wallsend and Hamilton libraries are now our venues for Tuesday and Wednesday Be Connected classes.
+Wallsend and Adamstown libraries are now our venues for Tuesday and Wednesday Be Connected classes.